The 12K is open to 950 entrants.

-There will be food, water, portable restrooms, and entertainment at the start area.
+The 12K starts at the Marathon finish line on Highway 1 at Rio Road at 7:35 AM.
+There will be water, portable restrooms, and entertainment at the start area.

 The 12K (7.4-miles) features a beautiful out-and-back course beginning and ending at the Marathon finish and is the only race course that includes a loop inside the stunning Point Lobos State Natural Reserve.

-The 12K features rolling hills and amazing views.
+The 12K features gently-rolling hills and amazing views.
 Be prepared for an incredible journey!

 View a map of the 12K and 5K course

-Sorry, no animals, pacers, skates, skateboards, bikes, non-registered participants, baby joggers or children/infants in backpacks allowed on the course.
+Due to the nature of the course, no animals, pacers, skates, skateboards, bikes, wheelchairs, hand cranks, baby joggers or children/infants in backpacks are allowed on the course.
+No bandits.
 No exceptions.